mrccnt/beanstalk-supervisor/README.md

 This is an example of how to manage a job queue on a local virtual machine.
 The queue can handle jobs in the background, while web applications can continue their work without having the current user to wait for long blocking responses.

-Example would be to handle long person imports, doing some course-assignments using thousands of persons/courses or generating large system reports.
+Example would be to handle long person imports or generating large system reports.

 ## Prerequisits